 Same as previous proposals, direct contributors share in cost allocation of specific fix based on total load ratio.
 Any violations that can't be mitigated by dispatch (transfer level reduction) will be assigned to the loads causing the violation and allocated by total MW load.
-For year ten, all resources in zones that have resources less than their load and therefore rely on imports are dispatched on (subject to constraints) first and then the remaining resources are dispatched on to serve load.
+For years five and ten, all resources in zones that have resources less than their load and therefore rely on imports are dispatched on (subject to constraints) first and then the remaining resources are dispatched on to serve load.
 Any violation of thermal/voltage/ or stability criteria are mitigated by uniformly reducing both MWs and MVARS at a constant power factor for every zone until the violations are mitigated.
 This is step 2 for MWs accumulated for final cost allocation.
-Solutions on the non-bulk power system should be allocated 100% to that zone.
+Solutions on the non-bulk power system should be allocated 100% to that zone Year five will be used for Cost Allocation of the solutions developed.
+Since most of these solutions will most likely be of a short term nature, year ten is not appropriate for cost allocation.